Freedom of Information

 Routinely available information

 Revenue currently makes information routinely available to the public in relation to its functions, activities and schemes.
 Such information will continue to be made available without the need to use the FOI Act.
-Under the Act this routinely available information is supplemented by the publication of Revenue's Tax and Duty Manuals for staff and A Guide to the Functions and Structures of the Office.
-In addition, Revenue also has a wide range of leaflets and guides available in our website.
+Under the Act this routinely available information is contained in Section 8 (Model Publication Scheme).
+In addition, Revenue also has a wide range of leaflets and guides available on our website.